SvenHerbers/XIAM-2NQ/README.md

   XIAM-2NQ v0.32 - Sven Herbers, 18-January-2026
   - Implementation of octic centrifugal distortion coefficients for Watson A and Watson S reduction (reduc 0 or reduc 1)
   - Many new parameters available in Hird and Hir
-  - Updated Example-Methylformate treating the subset of v=0, Jmax=40, Kamax=15 lines.
-The unweighted rms of XIAM on this subset is 89 kHz; RAM36 global fits on the complete set of lines yield 66 kHz rms within this subset.

   XIAM-2NQ v0.25 -> v0.29 - Sven Herbers, 05-January-2026
   - Many new parameters available in Hird and Hir, parameter table added to readme.md.
   - Minor code cleanup (removal/replacement of some functions)
-  - Added Example-Methylformate treating the subset of v=0, Jmax=30, Kamax=10 lines.
-The unweighted rms of XIAM on this subset is 61 kHz; RAM36 global fits on the complete set of lines yield 54 kHz rms within this subset.

   XIAM-2NQ v0.24b - Sven Herbers, 17-June-2025
   - The XIAM-2NQ Publication is out!
 Updated go-to citation to J. Chem.
 Phys.
 162, 234304 (2025) https://doi.org/10.1063/5.0267651
   - Removed some unnecessary comments from iam.fi

   XIAM-2NQ v0.24 - Sven Herbers, 31-Jan-2025
   A small update to the iamint.f file:
   - An error was fixed that caused int 3 predictions to not work if no spin was present.
   - Modifications were made to allow for intensitiy predictions with J>100, if iam.fi is modified accordingly and XIAM is recompiled.

   XIAM-2NQ v0.23 -  Sven Herbers, 6-Jan-2025
   This is an updated version of XIAM-NQ with severale changes, the most important one being the implementation of exact quadrupole coupling for two nuclei.